Vaccine delays leave grocery workers feeling expendable

 As panicked Americans cleared supermarkets of toilet paper and food last spring, grocery employees gained recognition as among the most indispensable of the pandemic's front-line workers.

-A year later, most of those workers are waiting their turn to receive COVID-19 vaccines, with little clarity about when it may come.
+A year later, most of those workers are waiting their turn to receive COVID-19 vaccines, with little clarity about when that might happen.

 “Apparently we are not front-line workers when it comes to getting the vaccine.
 That was kind of a shock,” said Dawn Hand, who works at a Kroger supermarket in Houston, where she said three of her co-workers were out with the virus last week.
 She watches others getting vaccinated at the in-store pharmacy without knowing when she'll get her turn.